fabiorodella/FreeformJSON/README.md

 ## Requirements

-FreeformJSON is compatible with Swift 4.x.
+FreeformJSON is compatible with Swift 4.x and later.
 All Apple platforms are supported:

 * iOS 9.0+